dlibk/COMP4521-Game2048/README.md

 3. Some images could be added to menu page.
 However, I didn't find a view to set the background of the CardView while keep the background of TextView transparent.
 And also, I want to keep the width/height ratio of images.
+4. Compared with 6\*6 map, perhaps there can be some more creative features in 5\*5 map.

 ## Game Introduction